Now (The New Seekers album): Overview

-Released in March 1973, the album coincided with the release of their latest hit single "Pinball Wizard/See Me Feel Me", which reached #16 in the UK.
+Released in March 1973, the album coincided with the release of their latest hit single "Pinball Wizard/See Me Feel Me", which reached #16 on the UK charts.
 This single was a medley of two songs taken from the Who's rock opera Tommy and employed a harder-edged sound for the group, with heavy use of electric guitars and vocals more in line with a typical rock style.
 The Who's Pete Townshend congratulated the group on their version of the song.
 However, no other singles were issued from the album.
 Now reached #47 in the UK album charts.
-The New Musical Express reviewed the album on its release, and while criticising the group for their middle of the road nature, it did go on to state: "Nobody denies their natural vocal ability, and I'll go so far as to say the harmonies are excellent".
+The New Musical Express reviewed the album on its release, and while criticising the group for their middle of the road nature, it did state: "Nobody denies their natural vocal ability, and I'll go so far as to say the harmonies are excellent".

-This was to be the group's last album for a year and was the last album to feature member Peter Doyle, who left the group in mid-1973 to be replaced by Peter Oliver.
+This was to be the group's last album for a year and was the last album to feature singer-songwriter Peter Doyle, who left the group in mid-1973 to be replaced by Peter Oliver.

 In the US, the album was released under the title Pinball Wizards with alternate artwork and a slightly different track listing.
 The title track single had become one of the group's biggest hits there, peaking at #29.
 This would also be the group's final single to chart.
 The album itself reached #190.